Birlingham Village Hall

 USING YOUR OWN EQUIPMENT

-The Hirer is responsible for the safety of electrical equipment you or any outside agencies (e.g. caterers, party/operators etc.) used on the premises and for ensuring it is used safely.
-The Hirer is also responsible for ensuring that such equipment is in good condition and complies with current UK electrical regulations.
-The Hirer is responsible for informing The Hall in advance if such equipment will be used.
+You are responsible for the safety of electrical equipment you or any outside agencies (e.g. caterers, party/operators etc.) used on the premises and for ensuring it is used safely.
+You are also responsible for ensuring that such equipment is in good condition and complies with current UK electrical regulations.
+You are responsible for informing The Hall in advance if such equipment will be used.

 The Hall does not accept any responsibility should such appliances activate the systems that protect The Hall’s power supply.
-The cost of rectifying any damage done to The Hall’s electricity supply will be payable, in full, by the Hirer.
+The cost of rectifying any damage done to The Hall’s electricity supply will be payable, in full by you.
 The Hall will not accept any responsibility or liability for any inconvenience or loss

 KITCHEN FACILITIES: